Purpose of the Daily Yoga App & Morning Routine

 1. Create & maintain the habit of a daily Ashtanga Mysore yoga practice to calm the mind and gain insight.
 (Not for exercise).

-System App Fits Into: First Thoughts First
+Morning Routine: First Thoughts First

 I structure my day so I prioritize first thoughts first.